manumiranda/twitch-api/README.md

 ### requestCallback (Callback)

-The callback that will handle the response.
+The callback that will handle the response

 #### Params